Discover how to get to the Parklands by:

-If you are coming to the Moore Park sporting and entertainment precinct, find out about:
+If you are visiting the Moore Park sporting and entertainment precinct, find out about:

-Centennial Parklands are linked in all directions to the Sydney CBD and beyond by an extensive network of roads.
-Below is a Google Maps window, or otherwise you can download our Parklands Map to see roads and entrances to the Parklands.
+Centennial Park, Moore Park and Queens Park are linked in all directions to the Sydney CBD and beyond by an extensive network of roads.
+Visit our map to plan your journey, or download our Parklands Map to see roads and entrances to the Parklands.

 If you are visiting Centennial Park and coming from the city or the west, use: